mivation/integration-gateway/README.md

 - All data is pushed through HTTPS POST of "text/json" or "application/json" to our API.
 - All calls are authenticated via Basic authentication or Bearer tokens.
-- Each gateway push can contain from 1 to 10,000 records of data.
+- Each gateway push can contain from 1 to 10,000 records of data, with a maximum size of 10MB.
 - The format of the records is fluid with the exception of the envelope (see below)
 - Our server will generally return one of the following responses
   - 202 – Accepted